TheJacksonLaboratory/sennet-demo/README.md

 ## 2. demo-xenium-reference-dataset.ipynb

-This Jupyter Notebook is part of a scientific data analysis pipeline designed to process and visualize spatial transcriptomics data from 28 human pancreas tissue samples profiled using the **Xenium 300-gene panel**.
+This Jupyter Notebook is part of a scientific data analysis pipeline designed to process and visualize spatial transcriptomics data from 28 human pancreas tissue samples profiled using the **Xenium 300-gene panel** (see collection `SNT793.SZRS.468`).
 The notebook focuses on **annotated cell types**, **sample-level metadata**, and **quantitative imaging-derived metrics** to provide a comprehensive view of tissue architecture and cellular diversity.

 > ⚠️ Note: Users are not required to run the dataset construction steps.
 Instead, a pre-annotated reference dataset is provided for direct exploration.